Do you think you need a “job” to make money?

 It costs NOTHING to design the shirts; the companies make enough money from the sales to pay you for the work and still keep a tidy profit.

-The only obstacles is the actual advertising and sales.
+The only obstacle is the actual advertising and sales.

 Past that, it’s all profit for little work.